How to Write a Resignation Letter

 - Maintain a good relationship with your employer and associates: For the time you spent together, some were just like family.

-- Before starting, read a variety of sample resignation letters before writing your own.
+- Before starting, read a variety of example resignation letters before writing your own.

 Resignation Letter Tips